ian-antking/keybow-hue/README.md

 python3 keybow_hue/app.py
 ```

-If no config variables are found, all key will turn red.
-Otherwise, key 0 turn red/green depending on if the lights in your room are currently on.
-If they are on, keys 1 & 2 can be used to adjust the brightness.
+If no config variables are found, all keys will turn red.
+Otherwise, key 1 will turn red/green depending on if the lights in your room are currently on.
+If they are on, keys 0 & 2 can be used to adjust the brightness.